ShwethaReddymalli/data603-sp22/research-paper/final.md

 ## **I. INTRODUCTION:**

-### *1.1 Big Data and its significance in current world*
+### *1.1 Big Data and its significance in the current world*

 In this age of the modern era, big data plays a major role in the data management system and helps us perform day-to-day activities.
 This is an open-source software where java frames work is used to store, transfer, and calculate the data.
 Big data refers to vast and voluminous data sets that may be structured or unstructured and involve the process of examining large data sets to underline insights and patterns.
 This has been a revolution in the field of Information Technology.
-In the current world, big data analytics leads to intense competition and increased demand for big data professionals.
+Big data analytics leads to intense competition and increased demand for big data professionals in the current world.
 They have a significant impact on various areas of work.
 Big Data has seen rapid growth in the market and it's getting a lot easier to automate procedures and decision making.
 <br />
 <br />
 <br />